artfulrobot/mailchimpsync/README.md

 this reduces the chance of it happening to 'not at all likely' but users would need to understand the risk for their particular use.

+## Smart and Hierarchical groups

+Smart groups are not allowed to be used for subscriptions or interests because there's no subscription history records for them, and we need to know when the contact was added/removed from a group.

+CiviCRM allows hierarchical groups.
+In summary the logic is "a contact is in a group if it is included in any child (or grand child etc.) group".

+At first I thought this would be a logical configuration for addressing interest groups within a subscription group (audience).

+However the way this is implemented opens up a lot of confusion.
+The sentence stating the logic above is true for searches, but apparently not true if you inspect a single contact's record - the parent group(s) are not listed, even if you look under Smart Groups.
+It's also confusing because if you Remove your contact from the parent group (by manually *adding* then *removing* them), they're still considered to be in the group if they are in a child group; the only way to remove someone from a parent group is to remove from all child groups.

+This is way too complex to use sensibly (consider case that a contact is 'Removed' in CiviCRM from main subscription group but is still Added to a child group.
+The sync would see subscription history for the removal, but would have to know to ignore that by doing a search on child groups).

+Therefore this extension requires that subscription/interest groups are not hierarchical.

 ## Comments - please use issue queue